BenoCharlo/benocharlo.github.io/src/pages/posts/Useful_noise/index.md

 - *noise\_multiplier* : this parameter is the level of noise we add to each clipped gradient.
 The more noise we add to the gradients, the more private and the lesser accurate the model is.
 - *microbatches* : for a more private learning, the gradients should be clipped one by one.
 But this implies a computational overhead.
 A solution to reduce the computational overhead is to increase the size of microbatches, meaning grouping more gradients and clipping the averaged gradient.
 The authors of the DP-SGD have designed the bacth size to be evenly divided by the *microbatches*.
 - *learning\_rate* : this is the usual udpate parameter in SGD method.
 A lower learning rate helps converge but the training procedure is slower.

+To implement the private learning, I have used (well, you guessed it 😉) [tensorflow-privacy](https://github.com/tensorflow/privacy)

 ### Measure of the privacy guarantee